jtassarotti/polaris/README.md

 ## Clickable HTML Correspondence Table

-The files [outline.html](outline.html) and [outline-diss.html](outline-diss.html) provide a table giving a correspondence between definitions/theorems in the (revised) paper/dissertation and their location in the Coq development, as suggested in the [Proof Artifact Guidelines](https://docs.google.com/document/d/18IOZR_-zFUDB-2KT-VSDTcl3suge_bSX2758W1kHm5o/edit#heading=h.632p0wk53q0m) by Marianna Rapoport.
+The files [outline.html](outline.html) and [outline-diss.html](outline-diss.html) provide a table giving a correspondence between definitions/theorems in the paper and the first author's dissertation (forthcoming) and their location in the Coq development, as suggested in the [Proof Artifact Guidelines](https://docs.google.com/document/d/18IOZR_-zFUDB-2KT-VSDTcl3suge_bSX2758W1kHm5o/edit#heading=h.632p0wk53q0m) by Marianna Rapoport.
 Clickable links are given to spots in the HTML version of the development produced using coqdoc.
-These should be prebuilt in versions of this package built for artifact review, but if they do not exist, you can create them by running `make html` after building the development.
+These should be prebuilt in versions of this package built for artifact archival, but if they do not exist, you can create them by running `make html` after building the development.

 ## Axioms